Oct. 31, 2023

 Ethical Considerations in AI-Integrated BIM

-As AI plays an increasingly significant role in BIM, ethical considerations must be addressed:
+As AI plays an increasingly significant role in BIM, we must address ethical considerations:

 Data Privacy